 The University of California – San Diego Extension (UCSD)

 While not the writers of a style manual, UC-San Diego is a very reputable school.
 In fact, I found more reviews and comments regarding this certificate program than I did for the Graham School in general.
 Most people commented that it was challenging, rewarding, and worth their time to achieve.
-There weren’t many details about the program itself, but I felt confident in pursuing more information since other people had recommended it.
+However, there weren’t many details about the program itself.

 The descriptions of the courses are nice and detailed with a lot of information on what to expect from each.
 There is no requirement to be online at a particular time, but there are assignments for each week.
 Work is done through the Blackboard system, and they estimate the amount of work each week to be three hours online and six hours offline.

-A great thing they offer is a free informational session which you can take to learn more about their program.
-It only requires
+They offer a free informational session which you can take to learn more about their program.
+It only requires you to create an account and register.
+They also claim to have two elective classes that do not count toward the certificate, Marketing

 Registration and Price

-While they do not specify a timeframe to apply by, they do suggest applying as soon as possible.
+While they do not specify a timeframe to apply, they do suggest applying as soon as possible.
 Here is what they require:

 - Create an account